VF-DE-CDS/GraphILP-API/docs/source/network.rst

 Linear-size constraint system
 -----------------------------

-Introducing increasing node labels in the Steiner tree allows to give a formulation of linear size in the number of edges of the graph.
+Introducing vertex labels that increase along edges of the solution in the prize collecting Steiner tree allows to give a formulation of linear size in the number of edges of the graph.
 Thus, the use of callback functions can be avoided.

 .. automodule:: graphilp.network.pcst_linear
    :noindex: